wangc9/delivery-fee-calculator/README.md

     ```
     This command will prompt a window similar to the following one:
     ![cypress-front-page](./src/assets/cypress-front-page.png)

-    Choose E2E testing and choose Chrome as the browser, the next page should look similar to the following:
+    Choose E2E testing and choose one of the browsers listed on the next page.
+After the selection, the next page should look similar to the following:
     ![cypress-spec](./src/assets/cypress-spec.png)
     Choose the test file to start running the e2e tests.